jimthoburn/artsamo/about.md

 Santa Monica Arts Foundation <a id="foundation"></a>
 ----------------------------

-The Santa Monica Arts Foundation is a nonprofit agency dedicated to promoting and supporting the arts in Santa Monica.
+The [Santa Monica Arts Foundation](https://www.facebook.com/SantaMonicaArtsFoundation/) is a nonprofit agency dedicated to promoting and supporting the arts in Santa Monica.
 The Foundation is staffed by Santa Monica Cultural Affairs.

 Recognizing Great Arts Leaders in Santa Monica
 The Santa Monica Arts Foundation sponsors the Arts Leadership Awards, which recognizes exemplary leaders who support Santa Monica’s creative community.
-Nominations of exceptional volunteers, philanthropists and creative businesses that make a difference in the arts in Santa Monica may be submitted year-round.
-Awardees are celebrated at the Arts Leadership Awards Ceremony and Reception, which occurs annually.
-Guidelines and nomination forms are available at [smgov.net/artsleaders](https://www.smgov.net/Portals/Culture/Resources/Arts_Leadership_Awards.aspx).

-For more information, call (310) 458-8350.
+The 2019 awards will be presented at the Annenberg Community Beach House in Santa Monica on [Wednesday, April 24, 2019](https://www.eventbrite.com/e/2019-santa-monica-arts-foundation-arts-leadership-awards-ceremony-tickets-59739799348).

 Policy & Planning <a id="policy-and-planning"></a>
 -----------------